-Free Ticket Registration Opens at 12:00 PM on Monday, July 6 via OPENTIX.
+Free tickets for the September sessions will be available on OPENTIX starting at 12:00 PM on Monday, August 3.
 Tickets are available on a first-come, first-served basis while supplies last.

 The Artist Notes Lecture Series explores the creative themes and artistic contexts behind featured productions.
 Through conversations with artists, audiences will gain insight into each work's creative process, inspirations, and the ideas that shaped its development.
 Complex artistic concepts will be presented in an engaging and accessible way.